AI & Creativity:

-AI & Creativity: A Guide to 2025–2026 Trends
+A Guide to 2026 Trends

-Artificial intelligence is becoming an essential creative tool — one that expands the designer’s capabilities rather than replaces them.
+Artificial intelligence is becoming an essential creative tool — one that expands the designer’s capabilities rather than replacing them.
 The “human vs. AI” debate is fading, giving way to a symbiotic relationship: generative models accelerate routine tasks and spark new ideas, while the final creative touch and emotional depth remain in human hands.

 AI enhances creativity but doesn’t substitute for it.
 It lacks emotional empathy because it has never lived a human life, attended a client meeting, or sensed the subtle nuances hidden within a brief.
 For now, it cannot perceive the faint shifts in body language that humans intuitively notice.